 In New York, the different kinds of child custody include joint custody, sole custody, legal custody, and physical custody.
-Our legal team will work diligently to help you obtain the type of child custody arrangement you desire.
+Our Long Island family law attorneys team will work diligently to help you obtain the type of child custody arrangement you desire.
 We wish to help you continue playing an active role in the life of your child.

 Is setting up a prenuptial agreement a good idea?

 Yes, we firmly believe that setting up a prenuptial agreement is always a good idea.
 While many individuals may feel that it is crass, we believe that it is simply being realistic.
 Establishing a prenuptial agreement can protect you and your assets in the event your marriage ends in divorce.
 This can save you a great deal of legal trouble in the future.